f5devcentral/f5-velos-training/docs/velos_diagnostics.rst

 Logging
 =======

-Many functions inside the F5OS layer system controllers and partitions will log their events to the **velos.log** file that resides in the **/var/log_controller** path in the underlying system controller shell.
-In the F5OS CLI the paths are simplified in v1.2.x so that you don’t have know the underlying directory structure.
+Many functions inside the F5OS layer will log their events to the **velos.log** file that resides in the **/var/log_controller** path in the underlying system controller shell.
+In the F5OS CLI the paths are simplified in v1.2.x so that you don’t have to know the underlying directory structure.
 You can use the **file list path** command to see the files inside the **log/controller** directory:

 .. code-block:: bash